Implementing 64-bit Maximally Equidistributed $\mathbb{F}_2$-Linear Generators with Mersenne Prime Period: Conclusions

 \section{Conclusions}

-In this article, we have designed 64-bit maximally equidistributed \textcolor{red}{$\mathbb{F}_2$-linear generators with Mersenne prime period} and searched for specific parameters with period lengths from $2^{607}-1$ to $2^{44497}-1$.
+In this article, we have designed 64-bit maximally equidistributed $\mathbb{F}_2$-linear generators with Mersenne prime period and searched for specific parameters with period lengths from $2^{607}-1$ to $2^{44497}-1$.
 The key techniques are (i) state transitions with double feedbacks and (ii) linear output transformations with several memory references.
 As a result, the generation speed is still competitive with 64-bit Mersenne Twisters on some platforms.
-The code in C is available at \textcolor{red}{\url{https://github.com/sharase/melg-64}}.
+The code in C is available at \url{https://github.com/sharase/melg-64}.
 Pseudorandom number generation is a trade-off between speed and quality.
 Our generators offer both high performance and computational efficiency.

 \begin{acks} The authors would like to thank Associate Editor Professor Pierre L'Ecuyer and the anonymous reviewers for their valuable comments and suggestions.
-The authors also wish to express their gratitude to Professor Makoto Matsumoto at Hiroshima University for many helpful comments and Professor Syoiti Ninomiya at Tokyo Institute for continuous encouragement. \end{acks}
+The authors also wish to express their gratitude to Professor Makoto Matsumoto at Hiroshima University for many helpful comments and Professor Syoiti Ninomiya at Tokyo Institute for continuous encouragement. \end{acks} \received{May 2015}{May 2016, March 2017}{November 2017}